Check valve: Flow check

+Multiple valves

 Multiple check valves can be connected in series.
 For example, a double check valve is often used as a backflow prevention device to keep potentially contaminated water from siphoning back into municipal water supply lines.
 There are also double ball check valves in which there are two ball/seat combinations sequentially in the same body to ensure positive leak-tight shutoff when blocking reverse flow; and piston check valves, wafer check valves, and ball-and-cone check valves.

 Applications

 Pumps

 Check valves are often used with some types of pumps.
 Piston-driven and diaphragm pumps such as metering pumps and pumps for chromatography commonly use inlet and outlet ball check valves.
 These valves often look like small cylinders attached to the pump head on the inlet and outlet lines.
 Many similar pump-like mechanisms for moving volumes of fluids around use check valves such as ball check valves.
 The feed pumps or injectors which supply water to steam boilers are fitted with check valves to prevent back-flow.

 Check valves are also used in the pumps that supply water to water slides.
 The water to the slide flows through a pipe which doubles as the tower holding the steps to the slide.
 When the facility with the slide closes for the night, the check valve stops the flow of water through the pipe; when the facility reopens for the next day, the valve is opened and the flow restarts, making the slide ready for use again.